hgamboa/nova-adv-inst/lab6.md

-# Lab 5 - Controlling your Arduino from the raspberry pi using Python PyFirmata
+# Lab 6 - Controlling Arduino from the Raspberry pi using Python PyFirmata

 ## Pre requirements